asim90m/test_ubc_sg/README.md

 # DoujinCI

 DoujinCI is an automated pipeline to decensor doujins with bars or mosaics.
-Provide a link or 6-digit id to the pipeline, and it will spit out decensored images in the artifacts of the pipeline job.
+Provide a nhentai link, nhentai 6-digit id, or Imgur album link to the pipeline, and it will spit out decensored images in the artifacts of the pipeline job.

 DoujinCI builds off of natethegreate's [HentAI](https://github.com/natethegreate/hent-AI) and deeppomf's [DeepCreamPy](https://portrait.gitee.com/1436159772/DeepCreamPy/tree/master), but adds in the convenience of downloading the doujin automatically, converting the .jpgs to .pngs, removing screentones, and downloading all the right dependencies for HentAI and DeepCreamPy,